Ralph's Story - A Back Pain Journey

 After his posture issues were resolved, the next step was flexibility and strength.
 Ralph flew through these steps over the next 4-6 weeks.

 And when he does get “casual” with exercise, he knows exactly what to do.
-Ralph discussed that being what he liked most about his experience.
-Having the knowledge, process, and exercises to get and stay, pain free.
+Ralph discussed what he liked most about his experience was gaining the knowledge, process, and exercises to become and stay, pain free.

 “I had no idea that good posture and strong muscles would clear up my back pain.
 In retrospect, it sounds obvious, but I think most of us think that doctors, chiropractors, and physical therapists are the way to get relief.”